Lab Contract

 student/staff time off

 e.
-A secondary form of lab communication designed for instant/real-time interaction (i.e. Slack) will be established to facilitate separate Lab functions (general lab business, ordering, workshop, journal club papers, accomplishments, miscellaneous, etc.) amongst lab members.
+A secondary form of lab communication designed for instant/real-time interaction (i.e. Team) will be established to facilitate separate Lab functions (general lab business, ordering, workshop, journal club papers, accomplishments, miscellaneous, etc.) amongst lab members.

 h.
 When a lab member is notified of a seminar of interest, it is that lab member’s responsibility to add that seminar date and location to the “Research Seminars” Google calendar as soon as possible or within that day.
 Add the speaker, location, title, and abstract of the talk or other relevant information available within the description box of the event.

 i.
-Trello will be used to keep track of individual and group to-do lists which can also be viewed in-person on the whiteboard in the office space. (https://trello.com/invite/bioniclab1/4914ae14baa74ed54372e70aea294241 invite link)
+Trello will be used to keep track of individual and group to-do lists. (https://trello.com/invite/bioniclab1/4914ae14baa74ed54372e70aea294241 invite link)

 4. LAB WORKSHOP